 - In a large skillet, saute onion in oil until tender.
 Add the garlic, salt, curry powder, cumin and pepper; cook 1 minute longer.
 Remove from the heat.
 Stir in the mashed potatoes, garbanzo beans, peas and cilantro.

-- Place one sheet of phyllo dough on a work surface with a short end facing you.
+- Place 1 sheet of phyllo dough on a work surface with a short end facing you.
 (Keep remaining phyllo covered with plastic wrap and a damp towel to prevent it from drying out.)
-Spray sheet with cooking spray; repeat with one more sheet of phyllo, spraying the sheet with cooking spray.
-Cut into two 14-in. x 4-1/2-in. strips.
+Spray sheet with cooking spray; repeat with 1 more sheet of phyllo, spraying the sheet with cooking spray.
+Cut into two 14x4-1/2-in. strips.

 - Spritz end of dough with spray and press onto triangle to seal.
 Turn triangle and spritz top with spray.
 Repeat with remaining phyllo and filling.

 - Place triangles on greased baking sheets.
 Bake at 375° for 20-25 minutes or until golden brown.
-Serve warm.
-Yield: about 3 dozen.
+If desired, serve with mint chutney.

-Originally published as Vegetable Samosas in Taste of Home Christmas Annual Annual 2013, p17
+Originally published as Healthy Veggie Samosas in Taste of Home Christmas Annual 2013